Shower Curb Width for a Safe Design

 Shower Curb Width Guide

-Shower curb design has gotten complicated with all the code requirements, accessibility concerns, and waterproofing methods flying around.
-As someone who has built shower curbs in every configuration, I learned everything there is to know about proper dimensions.
+Shower curb design has changed quite a bit thanks to the code requirements, accessibility concerns, and waterproofing methods flying around.
+As someone who has built shower curbs in every configuration, I worked through the fundamentals of proper dimensions.
 Today, I will share it all with you.

 Standard Dimensions

-Probably should have led with this section, honestly—typical curb width ranges from 3 to 5 inches, with 4 inches being most common.
+Probably should have led in this case, candidly—typical curb width ranges from 3 to 5 inches, with 4 inches being most common.

 Factors Affecting Width